Islam in Mauritius: History

-Some scholars believed that Muslims arrived in Mauritius with the Dutch as slaves from Arabia, but this view has been disproved as the Arabians who were with the Dutch were mostly traders.
-Muslims arrived in Mauritius during the British regime, starting in 1810.
-Indentured labourers arrived on a large scale from India, mostly from Bihar, Uttar Pradesh, Orissa, Bengal, and the cities of Kolkata and Mumbai.
-There were a total of 450,000 immigrants during the period from 1835 to 1907, and after 1909, the immigration of indentured labourers stopped.
-They were brought from India for a period of five years, after which they were returned.
-By 1922, only 160,000 had returned to India, while others settled down in Mauritius.
-There were a few families of wealthy Muslim traders from Gujarat which also settled along with the majority poor working classes.
+Some scholars believe that Muslims arrived in Mauritius with the Dutch as slaves from Arabia, but this view is contested as the Arabians who were with the Dutch were mostly traders.
+Some of the later Black slaves from Subsaharan East Africa may have been Muslims.
+Half of all the Black and Malagasy slaves sold to the French colonists were captured by Muslim slavers based in Zanzibar as part of the broader Indian Ocean Arab slave trade based in Oman.

+Under British rule, South Asian Muslims arrived in Mauritius as from 1834.
+Indentured labourers arrived on a large scale from India, mostly from Bihar boarding ships from Kolkata and Mumbai.

+There were a total of 450,000 Indian immigrants from 1835 to 1907, and after 1909, the immigration of indentured labourers stopped.
+They were brought from India for a period of five years, after which they had the opportunity to go back.
+By 1922, only 160,000 had returned to India, with the others settling down in Mauritius.

+A few wealthy Muslim families of traders from Gujarat also settled on the island along with the majority poor working classes.
 The population of Muslims is rumoured to have been 33% (no reference) of the total population during 1835, 64% during 1861 (no reference), but allegedly reduced to less than 25% by 1909.
-Traditionally Sunnis remained a majority, while other groups like Sunni Shafia, Shia and Bohra formed around 20 per cent of the total Muslims in the country.
+Traditionally Sunnis remained a majority, while other groups like Sunni Shafia, Shia and Bohra represent around 20 per cent of the total Muslims in the country.

 Cocknies, Kodjas, Bohras and Aga-khanities are believed to have arrived in Mauritius during 1910 from East Africa.
 Tawheed ideology, which was commonly followed in Mauritius was replaced by Islamic Circle Religious Group which culled out religious practices from India.
 The trend was changed after the evolution of oil-rich Arab countries in the 1970s.